Teymuraz Bagration

-Prince Teymuraz Bagration of Mukhrani (21 August 1912 – 10 April 1992) was a Georgian-Russian nobleman and an émigré in the United States where he served as President of the Tolstoy Foundation, a New York-based charitable organization.
+Prince Teymuraz Bagration of Mukhrani (21 August 1912 – 10 April 1992) was a Georgian-Russian nobleman and an émigré first to Kingdom of Yugoslavia and later in the United States.
+He served as President of the Tolstoy Foundation, a New York-based charitable organization.

 Life

 He was born at Pavlovsk, Imperial Russia, into a formerly sovereign family.
-His father, Prince Konstantin Bagration-Mukhransky (1889–1915), a member of the Mukhrani branch of the Bagration family, formerly a royal dynasty of Georgia, was an Imperial Russian Army officer and was killed in World War I. Teymuraz's mother, Princess Tatiana Constantinovna of Russia (1890–1979) was a member of the imperial Romanov dynasty of Russia.
-Through her, he was second cousin of Prince Philip, Duke of Edinburgh and Princess Marina, Duchess of Kent.
+His father, Prince Konstantin Bagration-Mukhransky (1889–1915), was a member of the Mukhrani branch of the Bagrationi dynasty, the former ruling family of the Kingdom of Georgia, who served as an officer in the Imperial Russian Army and was killed in World War I. Teymuraz's mother, Princess Tatiana Constantinovna of Russia (1890–1979) was a member of the Romanov dynasty, that ruled the Empire of Russia.
+Through her, he was second cousin of both Prince Philip, Duke of Edinburgh and Princess Marina, Duchess of Kent.

-Teymuraz Bagration left Russia after the 1917 Revolution, first living in Switzerland and then settling in Yugoslavia.
+Teymuraz Bagration left Russia after the 1917 Revolution, first living in Switzerland and then settling in the Kingdom of Yugoslavia.
+His uncle Prince John of Russia was married to Princess Helen, elder sister of King Alexander I of Yugoslavia.
 Prince Bagration graduated in 1932 from the Krymskiy Cadet School and then studied at the Yugoslav Military Academy.
 He served for ten years in the Guards Mounted Artillery Regiment of the Royal Yugoslav Army.
 During World War II, he served in the Royal Yugoslav Army.
 After the war, he emigrated to the U.S. and was invited to join the Tolstoy Foundation in 1949.
 He became Executive Director of the Foundation in 1979 and led the organization from 1986 until his death in New York in 1992.

 On 5 July 2007, Bagration's unique archive was presented by his second wife, Princess Irina, to the National Parliamentary Library of Georgia.